hazard reduction burn

 Know your risk

-Check if your property is in bush fire prone area on the hazards map
+You can check if your property is in a bush fire prone area on the hazards map.

-Specific bush fire risk information is available within the Warringah Pittwater and Manly Bush Fire Risk Management Plans.
+Specific bush fire risk information is available within the Northern Beaches Bush Fire Risk Management Plan.

 Bush fire inspections